 OPEN INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces that Investors in Opendoor Technologies Inc. with Substantial Losses Have Opportunity to Lead Class Action Lawsuit - OPEN; OPENW

-/EIN News/ -- SAN DIEGO, Oct.
-23, 2022 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Opendoor Technologies Inc. (NASDAQ: OPEN; OPENW) securities between December 21, 2020 and September 16, 2022, both dates inclusive (the “Class Period”) and/or common stock pursuant and/or traceable to the offering documents issued in connection with the business combination between Opendoor and Opendoor Labs Inc. (“Legacy Opendoor”) completed on or about December 18, 2020 (the “Merger”) have until December 6, 2022 to seek appointment as lead plaintiff in the Opendoor class action lawsuit.
+SAN DIEGO, Oct.
+23, 2022 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Opendoor Technologies Inc. OPEN OPENW))) securities between December 21, 2020 and September 16, 2022, both dates inclusive (the "Class Period") and/or common stock pursuant and/or traceable to the offering documents issued in connection with the business combination between Opendoor and Opendoor Labs Inc. ("Legacy Opendoor") completed on or about December 18, 2020 (the "Merger") have until December 6, 2022 to seek appointment as lead plaintiff in the Opendoor class action lawsuit.
 Captioned Alich v Opendoor Technologies Inc., No. 22-cv-01717 (D. Ariz.), the Opendoor class action lawsuit charges Opendoor as well as certain of its top executives and directors with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Opendoor class action lawsuit, please provide your information here: